-- Risk of price changes in equities - Currency risk
+- Risk of price changes in equities

+- Risk of changes in interest rates

+- Risk of price changes in convertible and warrant-linked bonds

+- Currency risk

-In addition, the fund may temporarily concentrate more or less intensively on particular sectors, countries or market segments.
+The fund may also temporarily concentrate more or less intensively on particular sectors, countries or market segments.
 This, too, may give rise to opportunities and risks.